sdnewhop/sdwannewhope/README.md

 # SD-WAN New Hope

 Software-defined networking in a wide area network (SD-WAN) quickly becomes very popular in Enterprises.
 Vendors promise "on-the-fly agility, simplicity, security and automation" and many other benefits.
 What do you know about SD-WAN?
-What the "security" means from a hands-on perspective?
+What "security" means from a hands-on perspective?
 Are present SD-WAN products really secure?
-The goal of this project is to give answers on these questions by exploring security of SD-WAN solutions from a practical point of view.
+The goal of this project is to give answers to these questions by exploring security of SD-WAN solutions from a practical point of view.

 ## Papers
 * [SD-WAN Internet Census (preprint)](https://arxiv.org/abs/1808.09027)